 The common weakness or vulnerabilities that the web server can take an advantage of are

 Both acronyms are Intrusion Detection Systems, however the first is a Host Intrusion Detection System whereas the second is a Network Intrusion Detection System.
-An HIDS runs as a background utility in the same as an anti-virus program for instance, while a Network Intrusion Detection System sniffs packets as they go across the network looking for things that aren’t quite ordinary.
-Both systems have two basic variants: signature based and anomaly based.
-Signature based is very much like an anti-virus system, looking for known values of known ‘bad things’, while anomaly looks more for network traffic that doesn’t fit the usual pattern of the network.
+A HIDS runs as a background utility in the same as an anti-virus program for instance, while a Network Intrusion Detection System sniffs packets as they go across the network looking for things that aren’t quite ordinary.
+Both systems have two basic variants: signature-based and anomaly-based.
+Signature-based is very much like an anti-virus system, looking for known values of known ‘bad things’, while anomaly looks more for network traffic that doesn’t fit the usual pattern of the network.
 This requires a bit more time to get a good baseline, but in the long term can be better on the uptake for custom attacks.

 Network security, a subset of cybersecurity, aims to protect any data that is being sent through devices in your network to ensure that the information is not changed or intercepted.
 The role of network security is to protect the organization’s IT infrastructure from all types of cyber threats including:

 Viruses, worms and Trojan horses Zero-day attacks Hacker attacks Denial of service attacks Spyware and adware

 Salt at its most fundamental level is random data.
 When a properly protected password system receives a new password, it will create a hashed value for that password, create a new random salt value, and then store that combined value in its database.
 This helps defend against dictionary attacks and known hash attacks.
 For example, if a user uses the same password on two different systems, if they used the same hashing algorithm, they could end up with the same hash value.
 However, if even one of the systems uses salt with its hashes, the values will be different